SELoftus/lswebhomework3/README.md

 ```

-My name is:
+My name is: Sarah

-I like to:
+I like to: Code, watch movies, and listen to metal.
+Sometimes I code while doing either of those.

-I'm learning:
+I'm learning: CSS3, JavaScript, responsive design, Bootstrap, etc.

 ```